metallurgical/rabbitmq-golang-php-microservice/README.md

 For the sake of brevity, i just add two simple application that written in PHP and GO react as producer and consumer respectively.

 ## How to Run
+Assumed already installed go and php on your local machine.
 Download this repository, and run these two files using CLI:
+- Run `composer install`
+- Install amqp for go: `go get github.com/streadway/amqp`
-- [Producer] - php publisher.php
+- [Producer] - `php publisher.php`
-- [Consumer] - go run main.go
+- [Consumer] - `go run main.go`